Innfi/innfiswindow/README.md

 ## TODO

+- monitoring aws resources
+  - retrieve logs from cloudwatch
-- refactoring
+  - metrics from ec2?
-  - replace list table with material react table

 - authentications
   - how to handle auth problems when accesssing eks, or other aws-based resources?